 Her dynamism is rooted in managing back-end VAS products (Voice, SMS, etc) and successful product launches in multiple cities.
 She thrives on deliberate and exhaustive client interactions leading to frequent changes for live products and new-product development in coordination with the in house engineering, studio, and other related departments.
 In her previous roles, she also worked on conceptualizing the needs and executing tie-ups for media clients, checking on media sales and tapping their proper utilization while coordinating with various media agencies and media companies.

 Sue Lewak, Web Designer/Developer, has a Ph.D. in English Literature from UCLA.
-She is a writer who has been passionate about creating digital content (websites, wikis, educational content/course management systems, hard copy newsletters, posters, and other publicity materials) ever since she realized that it might be her only hope of finding the question - The Ultimate Question - of Life, The Universe, and Everything (to which the answer is 42).
+She is a writer who has been passionate about creating digital content (websites, wikis, educational content/course management systems, hard copy newsletters, posters, and advertisements) ever since she realized that it might be her only hope of finding the question - The Ultimate Question - of Life, The Universe, and Everything (to which the answer is 42).